bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     bpc not support `global $$varname`
     bpc not support `global ${...}`

-10. no use global decl var

-    compile error

-11. zend.multibyte
+10. zend.multibyte

     bpc not support multibyte

-12. not support traits
+11. not support traits

-13. bpc not support mix static var and non-static var
+12. bpc not support mix static var and non-static var

-14. redeclare compile error
+13. redeclare compile error

     Cannot redeclare function, class property/constant/method
     Cannot redeclare builtin and extension class

-15. class const defines one at a time
+14. class const defines one at a time

     bpc not support `const c1 = 1, c2 = 2;`

-16. parse error
+15. parse error

-17. not supported return reference from function/method
+16. not supported return reference from function/method

-18. bpc support double quoted string array string index
+17. bpc support double quoted string array string index

     @see tests/lang/bug21820.phpt

-19. not support foreach as reference
+18. not support foreach as reference

-20. static-decl only support in function or method
+19. static-decl only support in function or method

-21. not support nested list and `[]` list and keyed list
+20. not support nested list and `[]` list and keyed list

     bpc not support `list(list($x)) = `, parse error

-22. not support short tags
+21. not support short tags

-23. Ternary Operator ?:
+22. Ternary Operator ?:

     leave out the middle part of the ternary operator `expr1 ?: expr2` will parse error

-24. not support anonymous class
+23. not support anonymous class

-25. not support generators
+24. not support generators

-26. not support multi-level break/continue
+25. not support multi-level break/continue

-27. break/continue not in loop/switch compile-error
+26. break/continue not in loop/switch compile-error

-28. not support return type
+27. not support return type

-29. not support bprefix strings
+28. not support bprefix strings

     @see https://wiki.php.net/rfc/binary_string_deprecation
     @see https://stackoverflow.com/questions/4749442/what-does-the-b-in-front-of-string-literals-do

-30. support $arr['index'] in dqstring
+29. support $arr['index'] in dqstring

     ```php
     <?php